 Calle Florida Review

-Nothing sums up the chaotic Centro better than this pedestrian axis through the Microcentro, which has fallen from grace and risen from its ashes at least as many times as Argentina's economy.
-During the week it's a riot of office workers, fast-food chains, boutiques, bookstores, and vendors selling (and haggling over) leather goods.
-You can wander it in less than an hour: start at the intersection with Diagonal Norte; a bench or patch of grass in shady Plaza San Martín will be your reward at the other end.
-A huge bronze statue of San Martín on horseback rears atop a plinth in the center of the square, and temporary outdoor art exhibitions often line its perimeter.
-It's overlooked by several ornate Italianate buildings and South America's tallest art deco structure, the Edificio Kavanagh.
+Nothing sums up the chaotic Microcentro better than this pedestrian axis, which has fallen from grace and risen from the ashes at least as many times as Argentina's economy.
+It’s a riotous spot on weekdays, when throngs of office workers eager for a fast-food or high-street retail fix intermingle with buskers and street vendors who busily hawk souvenirs and haggle over leather goods.
+You can wander it in less than an hour: start at the intersection with Av. de Mayo and a bench or patch of grass in shady Plaza San Martín will be your reward at the other end.

-Nestled in among the shops and offices are several noteworthy buildings.
-At ornate, cupula-topped Edificio Bank Boston (Number 99), attention tends to focus on the building's battered and paint-splattered 4-ton bronze doors—unhappy customers have been taking out their anger at corralitos (banks retaining their savings) since the economic crisis of 2001–02.
+En route, lift your gaze from the brash shop fronts to take in the often noteworthy buildings that house them.
+At the ornate Edificio Bank Boston (Number 99) attention tends to focus on the battered, paint-splattered 4-ton bronze doors—unhappy customers have been taking out their anger at corralitos (banks retaining their savings) since the economic crisis of 2001–02.

-The restoration process at historic arcade Galería Güemes has left the soaring marble columns and stained-glass cupola gleaming.
-The tacky shops that fill it do nothing to lessen the wow factor.
-Witness Buenos Aires' often cavalier attitude to building preservation at Florida's intersection with Avenida Corrientes, where the neo-Gothic Palacio Elortondo-Alvear is now home to Burger King.
+The restoration process at Galería Güemes has left the soaring marble columns and stained-glass cupola gleaming.
+The tacky shops that fill this historic arcade do nothing to lessen the wow factor.
+Witness Buenos Aires' often cavalier attitude to its architectural heritage at Florida's intersection with Avenida Corrientes, where the neo-Gothic Palacio Elortondo-Alvear is now home to Burger King.
 Buy a soda and drink it upstairs to check out the plaster molding and stained glass.

 Milan's Galleria Vittorio Emanuele served as the model for Galerías Pacífico, designed during Buenos Aires' turn-of-the-20th-century golden age.
 Once the headquarters of the Buenos Aires–Pacific Railway, it's now a posh shopping mall and cultural center.
 Head to the central stairwell to see the allegorical murals painted by local greats Juan Carlos Castagnino, Antonio Berni, Cirilo Colmenio, Lino Spilimbergo, and Demetrio Urruchúa.
 The Centro Cultural Borges, which hosts small international exhibitions and musical events, is on the mezzanine level.

-- Metro A to Plaza de Mayo, D to Catedral or B to Florida (southern end), C to Plaza San Martín (northern end).
+- Subway: A to Plaza de Mayo, D to Catedral or B to Florida (southern end), C to Plaza San Martín (northern end)

 - Location: Centro and Environs